Computer Music Center: History

 The center's flagship piece of equipment, the RCA Mark II Sound Synthesizer, was delivered in 1957 after it was developed to Ussachevsky and Babbitt's specifications.
 The RCA (and the center) were re-housed in Prentis Hall, a building off the main Columbia campus on 125th Street.
 Significant pieces of electronic music realized on the Synthesizer included Babbitt's Vision and Prayer and Charles Wuorinen's Time's Encomium, which was awarded the 1970 Pulitzer Prize in Music.
 In 1964 Columbia Records released an album titled simply Columbia-Princeton Electronic Music Center, which was produced principally on the RCA synthesizer.

 The "Victor" (nickname of RCA Mark II Sound Synthesizer) at the CMC was one of the first synthesizers.
 Exponents thought it would replace the orchestra, but it turned out to be difficult to keep consistent.
 Instead it was given to Columbia which used it to teach avant-garde electronic musicians.

 Most of the luminaries in the field of electronic music (and avant-garde music in general) visited, worked, or studied at the Electronic Music Center, including Edgard Varèse, Chou Wen-chung, Halim El-Dabh, Michiko Toyama, Bülent Arel, Mario Davidovsky, Charles Dodge, Pril Smiley, Alice Shields, Wendy Carlos, Dariush Dolat-Shahi, Kenjiro Ezaki and Luciano Berio.
 The center also acted as a consulting agency for other electronic music studios in the Western Hemisphere, giving them advice on optimum studio design and helping them purchase equipment.

 The staff engineers at the center under Peter Mauzey developed customized equipment to solve the needs of the composers working at the center.
-These include early prototypes of tape delay machines, quadraphonic mixing consoles, and analog triggers designed to facilitate interoperability between other (often custom-made) synthesizer equipment.
-The center also had a large collection of Buchla, Moog, and Serge Modular synthesizers.
+These include early prototypes of tape delay machines, custom mixing consoles, and analog triggers designed to facilitate interoperability between other (often custom-made) synthesizer equipment.
+The center also has a large collection of Buchla, Moog, and Serge Modular synthesizers.

 By the late 1970s the Electronic Music Center was rapidly nearing obsolescence as its classical analog tape techniques were being surpassed by parallel work in the field of computer music.
 By the mid-1980s the Columbia and Princeton facilities had ceased their formal affiliation, with the Princeton music department strengthening its affiliation with Bell Labs and founding a computer music studio under Godfrey Winham and Paul Lansky (see Princeton Sound Lab).

-The original Columbia facility was re-organized in 1995 under the leadership of Brad Garton and was renamed the Columbia University Computer Music Center.
+The original Columbia facility was re-organized in 1996 under the leadership of Brad Garton and was renamed the Columbia University Computer Music Center.
 Garton served as Director from 1995 until 2021, when Seth Cluett became Director joined by Anna Meadors as Assistant Director.